Donovan522/icarus-mod-tools/README.md

-  imt add modinfo         # Adds an entry to 'meta/modinfo/list' imt add toolinfo        # Adds an entry to 'meta/toolinfo/list' imt add repos           # Adds an entry to 'meta/repos/list'
+  imt add modinfo         # Adds an entry to 'meta/modinfo/list' imt add toolinfo        # Adds an entry to 'meta/toolinfo/list' imt add repos           # Adds an entry to 'meta/repos/list' imt add mod <filename>  # Adds an entry to 'mods' when given a modinfo.json file

 Options:
   -C, [--config=CONFIG]            # Path to the config file